 Fly London to Edmonton

-You will be staying at Renaissance Edmonton Airport Hotel
+You will be staying at Renaissance Edmonton Airport Hotel, Room only

 Fort Ross and Bellot StraitContinuing to the southern end of Prince Regent Inlet, approach the eastern end of the Bellot Strait.
 The historic site of Fort Ross, located at the southern end of Somerset Island, is a former Hudson's Bay Company fur trading outpost.
 Fascinating archaeological sites nearby tell a story of more than a thousand years of habitation by the Inuit and their predecessors.
 Having explored Fort Ross, attempt a transit through the narrows of Bellot Strait.
 The aim is to enter at slack tide if possible, in order to avoid a current that roars through the passage at more than seven knots during the peak flow.
 The mixing of waters in this strait provides an abundant food source for marine mammals so keep eyes peeled for harp seals, bearded seals and even polar bears.
 The skill of the Captain and Officers and capabilities of the ship becomes apparent during this exciting day of Arctic navigation.